homelabos/homelabos/README.md

 Then run `mkdocs serve`.

-To build changes to the docs run `make build`.
+To build changes to the docs run `make docs`.